Financing Health Professional School

 Tuition Costs

-Tuition varies enormously.
+Tuition varies considerably.
 Some state schools are very affordable, and most are considerably less expensive than a majority of private schools.
 Most private schools cost upwards of $30,000 a year.
 Students must also consider the special fees and living costs particular to each school, and whether or not they will need a car.
 Schools will provide applicants with a comprehensive overview of their costs.
+Although it is intuitive that state schools would be less expensive to attend than private schools, sometimes the difference is not so great because private schools are often able to offer more substantial financial aid packages than state schools.
+When researching the cost of different medical schools, applicants should consider the Average Student Indebtedness for each school which can be found in the MSAR.

 Financial Assistance for Application Expenses